Human Growth Hormone (HGH) for “Dummies”

-Many of these symptoms are in younger adults who have Growth Hormone deficiency.
+Many of these symptoms are in younger adults who have Growth Hormone Deficiency.

-After the age of 30, our bodies are not stimulating the regeneration of new healthy cells as fast as they are dying off, and as a net result, aging seems to be the process of our bodies slowly dying faster, as it can replace itself with healthy cells at first, but the dying process accelerates as we continue to age.
+After the age of 30, our bodies are not stimulating the regeneration of new healthy cells as fast as they are dying off, and as a net result, aging seems to be the process of our bodies slowly dying more quickly, as it can replace itself with healthy cells at first, but the dying process accelerates as we continue to age.

 HGH is produced at a rate that peaks during adolescence when accelerated growth occurs.
 Growth Hormone secretion decreases with age in every animal species tested, thus far.

 In humans, the amount of Growth Hormone after the age of 25 to 30, declines about 14% per decade (or 1% to 2% per year), therefore, total daily Growth Hormone production is reduced dramatically with age.